liupeirong/web-app-api-multi-identity-provider/README.md

 <img src="images/idp-04-1.png" height=60% width=60%>

+Whether you use Azure Lighthouse or not, you can also assign a Managed Service Identity or [MSI](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to the web service to access storage so that you don't need to manage secrets for service principals.
+While this approach is superior in security, it only works if your web service and storage account are in the same Azure AD tenant.

 The majority of the code in this sample is based on [IdentityServer4 Quickstart Tutorial](https://identityserver4.readthedocs.io/en/latest/quickstarts/0_overview.html).
 You can write an identity provider (IDP) to achieve the authentication scenarios yourself.
 In fact, [ASP.NET core middleware](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-3.1) has great support for OAuth2 and OpenID Connect.
 However, IdentityServer4 is an OpenSource framework that already implements these protocols.

 ## Try it out